logo

 hyperhdr_1_en

-Edit it with the name and password of your home Wi-Fi network.
 Disconnect the memory card and connect it to the Raspberry Pi.
-Open the Web interface for setting up your router and find the IP address assigned to the newly added RPi.
-We connect to the HyperHDR settings panel, for this in the browser of any of your devices (phone / tablet / computer) enter the IP address in the address bar and after the colon enter port 8090 (HTTP) or 8092 (HTTPS).
+Open the web interface for setting up your router and find the IP address assigned to the newly added RPi.
+Connect to the HyperHDR settings panel, for this in the browser of any of your devices (phone / tablet / computer) enter the IP address in the address bar field and after the colon set port 8090 (HTTP).
 Example:

 192.168.0.38:8090